uboat.net

 Convoy

-Cargo8629 tons of general cargo and a motor boat as deck cargo
+Cargo8629 tons of general cargo and military stores, including tanks, ammunition, beer and whiskey and a tugboat as deck cargo

-History Completed in April 1929 as Stjerneborg for A/S D/S Dannebrog (C.K.
+History Completed in April 1929 as Danish Stjerneborg for A/S D/S Dannebrog (C.K.
 Hansen), Copenhagen.
-On 12 May 1940, seized by Netherlands in Soerabaja and renamed Koenjit
+On 12 May 1940, taken over by Netherlands in Soerabaja and renamed Koenjit

 If you can help us with any additional information on this vessel then please contact us.